 The discretionary annual cash awards are designed to reward our employees for contributions towards our achievement of financial and operational business priorities (including business priorities of the Partnership) approved by the Compensation Committee and to aid us in retaining and motivating employees.
-These priorities or not objective in nature-they are subjective.
+These priorities are not objective in nature-they are subjective.
 The approach taken by the Compensation Committee in reviewing performance against the priorities is along the lines of grading a multi-faceted essay rather than a simple true/false exam.
 As such, success does not depend on achieving a particular target; rather, success is determined based on past norms, expectations and unanticipated obstacles or opportunities that arise.
 For example, hurricanes and deteriorating market conditions may alter the priorities initially established by the Compensation Committee such that certain performance that would otherwise be deemed a negative may, in context, be a positive result.
 This subjectivity allows the Compensation Committee to account for the full industry and economic context of our actual performance or that of our personnel.
 The Compensation Committee considers all strategic priorities and reviews performance against the priorities but does not assign specific weightings to the strategic priorities in advance.

 Under plans to pay a discretionary annual cash award that have been adopted and are expected to be adopted in subsequent years funding of a discretionary cash bonus pool is expected to be recommended by our CEO and approved by the Compensation Committee annually based on our achievement of certain strategic, financial and operational objectives.
 Such plans are and will be approved by the Compensation Committee, which considers certain recommendations by the CEO.
 Near or following the end of each year, the CEO recommends to the Compensation Committee the total amount of cash to be allocated to the bonus pool based upon our overall performance relative to these objectives.
 Upon receipt of the CEO's recommendation, the Compensation Committee, in its sole discretion, determines the total amount of cash to be allocated to the bonus pool.
-Additionally, the Compensation Committee, in its sole discretion, determines the total amount of our executive officers, including the CEO.
+Additionally, the Compensation Committee, in its sole discretion, determines the amount of the cash bonus award to each of our executive officers, including the CEO.
 The executive officers determine the amount of the cash bonus pool to be allocated to our departments, groups and employees (other than our executive officers) based on performance and on the recommendation of their supervisors, managers and line officers.

 Stock Option Grants.
 Under our 2005 Stock Incentive Plan, as amended (the "2005 Incentive Plan"), incentive stock options and non-incentive stock options to purchase, in the aggregate, up to 5,159,786 shares of our restricted stock may be granted to our employees, directors and consultants.
 Subject to the terms of the applicable stock option agreement, options granted under the 2005 Incentive Plan have a vesting period of four years, remain exercisable for ten years from the date of grant and have an exercise price at least equal to the fair market value of a share of restricted stock on the date of grant.
 Additional details relating to previously granted non-incentive stock options under the 2005 Incentive Plan are included in "-Outstanding Equity Awards at 2009 Fiscal Year-End" below.
 No option awards were granted to the named executive officers in 2007, 2008 and 2009.
-Following completion of this offering, we will no longer make grants under the 2005 Incentive Plan and will adopt a new stock incentive Plan and that remain outstanding will be surrendered and cancelled.
+Following completion of this offering, we will no longer make grants under the 2005 Incentive Plan and will adopt a new stock incentive plan.
+In connection with this offering, we expect the option awards that were previously granted to our named executive officers under the 2005 Incentive Plan and that remain outstanding will be surrendered and cancelled.